Nora Gjakova

-Nora Gjakova (/sq/; born 17 August 1992) is a Kosovo Albanian judoka.
+Nora Gjakova (/sq/; born 17 August 1992) is a Kosovo Albanian retired judoka.
 She won a gold medal in the women's 57 kg judo event at the 2020 Summer Olympics in Tokyo, Japan.
-In August 2021, she was awarded the Honor of the Nation Decoration of Albania by the President of Albania.
+In August 2021, she was awarded the Honour of the Nation Decoration of Albania by the President of Albania.

 Career

-She won 2 Continental Opens in 2015, in Tunis and Lisbon.
+Gjakova won 2 Continental Opens in 2015, in Tunis and Lisbon.
 Coached by Driton Kuka, Gjakova meanwhile won 11 World Cup medals.

-On 21 April 2016, she earned a bronze medal at the 2016 European Judo Championships in Kazan, Russia.
+On 21 April 2016, Gjakova earned a bronze medal at the 2016 European Championships in Kazan, Russia.

-In 2021, she won one of the bronze medals in her event at the 2021 Judo World Masters held in Doha, Qatar.
+Gjakova won one of the bronze medals in her event at the 2021 World Masters held in Doha, Qatar.
 A few months later, she won the gold medal in women's 57 kg at the 2020 Summer Olympics in Tokyo.

 Personal life

-Her brother Akil Gjakova is also a judoka, and gold medalist at the 2018 Mediterranean Games and the 2021 European Judo Championships.
+Gjakova's brother, Akil Gjakova, is also a judoka, and gold medalist at the 2018 Mediterranean Games and the 2021 European Championships.